lilliancheng2012/AutomationTest-Rest-API/README.md

 ### Example for set parameter

-1. For this createInfo Api, if you want to get this response id to use for other test case's data
+1. For this createInfo API, eg: if you want to get this response id to use for other test case's data
 ![](https://raw.githubusercontent.com/lilliancheng2012/lilliancheng2012.github.io/master/public/img/posts/20-09-16/0.PNG)

 2. You can add parameter in 'Manage Environments' if needed: